 What HBS is looking for in applicants:

-Given the case approach, HBS seeks students and future leaders who will carry their weight and contribute fully in the classroom – people who have something to say and the ability to communicate it.
+Given its case method approach, HBS seeks students and future leaders who will carry their weight and contribute fully in the classroom – people who have something to say and the ability to communicate it.
 Further, they must be able to listen, respond thoughtfully, and adapt to new ideas as the dialogue progresses.
 Beyond the requisite high accomplishment, people who enthusiastically and capably engage.

 For more on this, check out our blog series, What HBS Is Looking For